uselagoon/lagoon/docs/using-lagoon-the-basics/lagoon-yml.md

 #### Trusted Reverse Proxies

+{% hint style="warning" %}
+Kubernetes will only process a single `nginx.ingress.kubernetes.io/server-snippet` annotation.
+Please ensure that if you use this annotation on a non-production environment route that you also include the `add_header X-Robots-Tag "noindex, nofollow";` annotation as part of your server-snippet.
+This is needed to stop robots from crawling development environments as the default server-snippet set to prevent this in development environments in the ingress templates will get overwritten with any `server-snippets` set in .lagoon.yml.
+{% endhint %}

 Some configurations involve a reverse proxy \(like a CDN\) in front of the Kubernetes Clusters.
 In these configurations the IP of the Reverse Proxy will appear as the `REMOTE_ADDR` `HTTP_X_REAL_IP` `HTTP_X_FORWARDED_FOR` headers field in your applications.
 While the original IP of the requester can be found in the `HTTP_X_ORIGINAL_FORWARDED_FOR` header.

 If you like the original IP to appear in the `REMOTE_ADDR` `HTTP_X_REAL_IP` `HTTP_X_FORWARDED_FOR` headers, you need to tell the ingress which reverse proxy IPs you want to trust: